Group Experiences at Mādahòkì Farm

-We are excited to welcome your groups to our new home here at Mādahòkì Farm and invite you and your group to Share our Land!
+We are excited to welcome your groups to come discover and share the land at Mādahòkì Farm!
 We are now ready to open our doors for any of your group tours.

 - Nestled on 164 acres of scenic farmland in Ottawa’s greenbelt only 15 minutes from downtown conveniently located directly off Highway 416